System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 ![image](./SysDesImg/SysArchStudent.drawio.png)

-The **Student Board Game** is developed using the Unity Engine.
+The **Student Board Game** is developed using the **Unity Engine**.
 It is a round-based game where students interact by pressing buttons to perform actions.
-The game logic is organized and managed through various components, ensuring seamless gameplay and a consistent user experience.
-Several game objects, including players and interactive elements, are controlled by dedicated managers to maintain the integrity of the game flow.
+The game logic is organized and managed through various components.
+All game objects, including players and interactive elements, are controlled by dedicated managers to maintain the integrity of the game flow.
+Our game design is mainly based on a **reward cycle**.
+The cycle begins with RoundManger managing the players turn, followed by QuizManger’s quiz component, then students will be rewarded accordingly by the RewardManager.
+This close-loop architecture provides immediate achievement feedback that reinforces learning objectives while sustaining student engagement through progressively scaled difficulty levels, all implemented within an event-driven Unity framework.

 Below is a diagram of how key components interact to managing the game state, UI, and game logic: